The Boys: Diabolical teaser is full of superhero-style fast food satire

 The first official teaser for The Boys: Diabolical has landed online – and it's packed with superheroes, R-rated animation, and even fast food satire.

-Produced in the same vein as a fast food advertisement, the trailer shows off the various art and animation styles that the upcoming Prime Video anthology spin-off show will include.
+Produced in the same vein as an in-universe fast food advertisement for Vought-a-Burger, the trailer shows off the various art and animation styles that the upcoming Prime Video anthology spin-off show will include.
 True to form for The Boys' live-action series, too, it's jam packed with adult themed content – even if what's on show is wrapped up in a cute, animated bow.

-Suffice to say, it's a funny and gorgeous-looking appetizer to the main course to come next month.
+Suffice to say, it's a funny and gorgeous-looking appetizer to the main course that's set to launch next month.
 Take a look at the teaser below:

 - Invincible season 2: what we know so far